amirfhg/patent_embeddings/README.md

 ""

 Alternatively, one can rely on LLM's ability to read patents and identify innovation trends as a complement to the methodology discussed above.
 This way the model's response benefits from focusing on the content of a carefully selected set of patents -- among hundreds of thousands of patents -- based on our methodology.
-The aim here is to improve LLM's ability to identify emerging innovation hotspots without forcing it to read 95% of less relevant patents based on $$\[
+The aim here is to improve LLM's ability to identify emerging innovation hotspots by filtering our 95% of less aligned (relevant) patents based on $$\[
 \cos(\vec{\text{patent}}, \vec{Delta_{12-60}})
 \]$$.
 This reduces the noise and improves the relevance and interpretability in LLM's response.